How much snow did the winter storm bring? See lists of snowfall totals.

 Parts of Oklahoma, Missouri and Illinois reported around 14 inches of snow.
 Cities in Pennsylvania reported 20 inches or more, while some cities in New York and Massachusetts saw upward of 22 inches.

-In the Southern Plains, Bonito Lake, New Mexico, topped the list with 31 inches of snow.
+In the Southern Plains region, Bonito Lake, New Mexico, topped the list with 31 inches of snow.

-More than 14 inches of snow piled up in parts of Missouri and Illinois.
+More than 14 inches of snow piled up in parts of Missouri and Illinois, with Fredricktown, Missouri, accumulating the most.

 In the Ohio Valley region, snow totals came close to 2 feet in some areas.
 New Bethlehem, Pennsylvania, topped the list with 23 inches of accumulation.